arturocs/Advent-of-Code-2021/day_8/README.md

 Adding all of the output values in this larger example produces `*61229*`.

 For each entry, determine all of the wire/segment connections and decode the four-digit output values. *What do you get if you add up all of the output values?*

+Your puzzle answer was `1046281`.